Summer Learning Programs: IFTA Class Descriptions

 Learn the basics of drawing human and animal figures using pencil, pen, and ink, and develop your own personal cartoon style.
 Emphasis is on using expressive lines to render facial expressions and full body gestures to communicate simple and complex ideas and emotions.
 Students learn traditional and contemporary cartooning techniques.
 Good for beginners and cartoonists who want a refresher course.
 This class may be taken in conjunction with Cartoon Storytelling or Cartooning Professionally.
 A sketchbook is required for this class.

 Create illustrations, comic strips, web comics, or graphic novels telling your story.
 Learn to visually plot a story, set up a joke, or create an illustration to accompany text.
 Use pacing and dynamic page structure to create visual interest in stories, gags, characters, and settings.
 A sketchbook is required for this class.
 Refine your skills and expand your knowledge by pushing the boundaries of working in 3-D. Using various materials, learn new techniques, use creative problem-solving skills, and work on concept development to master the art of the 3-D form.
 Projects change yearly.

 Catch a glimpse into professional cartooning with fun, real world projects, and learn about the variety of jobs from street caricature to advertising illustration.
 Students are exposed to traditional and contemporary tools and techniques used by professional cartoonists.
 A sketchbook is required for this class.

 Grades 9-12 (IFT5315)

 Art meets technology!
-Learn the basics of Adobe Photoshop and Illustrator and use various techniques to create and manipulate images.
+Explore various techniques to create and manipulate images with Adobe Photoshop.
 Create logos, graphics, and composite images.
-Students may bring a digital camera or use their personal device.
-A limited number of digital cameras will be available to share.
+Students should have a digital camera or may use their personal device.
+A limited number of cameras will be available to share.
 A USB flash drive is recommended.

 Grades 9-12 (IFT5566)